MadhumithaSriM/PowerBI-Professional-Survey/README.md

 ## **Dataset**
 - Survey data collected from data professionals.
 - Key fields include **country of survey takers, job role, Avg salary, tools/languages used, and satisfaction**.
+- The dataset used in this project is available [here](data.xlsx).

 ## **Tools Used**
 - **Power BI Desktop** for dashboard creation